raeytype/gurage-font-collection/README.md

 The collection is built upon fonts under the SIL [Open Font License](http://scripts.sil.org/OFL) (OFL) where changes and additions are made to support the orthography.
 The font names are changed by simply prefixing "Gurage" to the original names.
-A single exception is made for the "Gurage Zebidar" font whose name is inherited from a previous project.
+A single exception is made for the "Abyssinica SIL" font which begun supporting the 2013 Gurage orthography in version 2.1 on June 9th, 2021.
 Changes made can be found in the individual FONTLOG files in this repository.

 ## Modern Orthography